 - Anti-inflammatory supplements (turmeric, fish oil, vitamin D, vitamin C, Aloe vera, OptiMSM, Collagen protein, Bone broth…etc.)

 I’ll probably think of something else and come back to update this list, but for now, that’s as much as I can remember.

 Did these work? yeahhh…kinda.
 They gave me relief at that time.
 Did the pain come back still?
 Absofreakinglutely.

 I have heard from so many people, since starting this blog, whose chronic pains completely disabled them.
 A lot of people are under very strong pain killers and have undergone many surgeries.

 I couldn’t happen but really think about this back pain phenomenon.

 I mean, what happened to our backs.
 I remember both my parents working desk jobs and they never had back pain attacks like we seem to do.
-Check out this very interesting study here when you are done reading.

 I have always been an active person, and I think it is very important to have a healthy active lifestyle, but you get what I mean.